 Consuming hot food and drinks

-- The survey found that men are 26% more likely to consume hot food and drinks while driving
+- The survey found nearly 40% of drivers consume hot food and drinks while driving

 This is one that's not as cut and dry as texting while driving.
 Drive-thrus like Maccas or GYG are all over the place and serve up hot food and drinks for on the go.